japila-books/spark-structured-streaming-internals/docs/configuration-properties.md

 ## <span id="spark.sql.streaming.noDataMicroBatches.enabled"> spark.sql.streaming.noDataMicroBatches.enabled

-Flag to control whether the [streaming micro-batch engine](micro-batch-execution/MicroBatchExecution.md) should execute batches with no data to process for eager state management for stateful streaming queries (`true`) or not (`false`).
+Controls whether the [streaming micro-batch engine](micro-batch-execution/MicroBatchExecution.md) should execute batches with no data to process for eager state management for stateful streaming queries (`true`) or not (`false`).

 Default: `true`